yashwanth2714/Code-Brains/README.md

 Source Code of this app is available in above repository.

+I used Visual Studio Code as my Code Editor.
+Following screenshots are some of my code snippets.

 These are some screenshots of my app

 <img src="https://user-images.githubusercontent.com/36370530/57715572-b70f9580-7694-11e9-9075-ea003c60316e.png" alt="[Screenshot_20190514-211022]" width="300" align="left">